nautobot/nautobot/nautobot/docs/development/templates.md

 The base template for object deletion is `generic/object_delete.html`, with the following blocks:

-* `message`: is the confirmation message for deletion that can be overridden.
+* `message`: is the confirmation message for deletion, which can be overridden.
     * `message_extra`: provides a way to add to the default message without overriding it.